What Are the Best Cucumber Companion Plants?

 Companion planting for cucumbers is not simply about stuffing rows of plants in between, but it has an underlying purpose and core principles, such as the following:

-- Plant crops of a different family.
-The first guiding principle of cucumber companion planting is to never plant a crop that belongs to the same family.
+Plant crops of a different family.
+The first guiding principle of cucumber companion planting is never to plant a crop that belongs to the same family.
 Squash, pumpkin, watermelon, melon, gourds, or zucchini as a cucumber companion is a no-no. It can invite specialist or single-diet insects to feast on.

-- Plant in between rows and with the proper spacing.
+Plant in between rows and with the proper spacing.
 Cultivating in alternating single rows, rather than in groups (one entire bed of vegetables), is like a maze run for insects.
 It makes their food hard to find.
 Also, you don't want your crops grown shoulder to shoulder!
 It minimizes airflow and could be a breeding ground for pathogenic molds.

-- Consider root depth and plant height.
+Consider root depth and plant height.
 The canopy size and root extent are similar to the previous principle.
 The above-ground growth should not cast a shadow on the cucumber canopy, or else it may affect photosynthesis.
 The same is happening subterraneously.
-For instance, the lettuce root system expands on average to 6 inches (15 cm), while cucumbers' can penetrate twice or thrice, making both parties unaffected.
+For instance, the lettuce root system expands on average to 6 inches (15 cm), while cucumbers can penetrate twice or thrice, making both parties unaffected.

-- Aromatics.
+Aromatics.
 Does the plant have a strong smell?
 If yes, this can be planted along with cucumbers.
 The fragrant aroma comes from the volatile organic compounds (VOCs) of plants, which have pest-repelling qualities.
 However, some gardeners claim it affects the flavors of cucumbers.
 While there is insufficient evidence to support this claim, it would be best to flag overly fragrant herbs as "what not to plant with cucumbers."

 What is the Best Companion Plant for Cucumbers?